Zerolxgic/Zerolxgic/README.md

 **Michael Bacca** is a ✨ Maintenance Technician ✨

-- 🔭 I'm working on The Odin Project, freeCodeCamp, and some side projects.
+- 🔭 I'm working on: The Odin Project, freeCodeCamp, and some side projects.
-- 🌱 I'm currently learning HTML, CSS, JavaScript with a little Python and C#.
+- 🌱 I'm currently learning: HTML, CSS, JavaScript with a little Python and C#.
+- 🌱 What I want to learn: Rust, GO, Ruby.
-- 🤝 I'm looking to collaborate on web design.
+- 🤝 I'm looking to collaborate on: web design.
-- 🤔 I'm looking for help with Data structures and algorithms.
+- 🤔 I'm looking for help with: Data structures and algorithms.

 ## About Me